mickfuzz/phd4/_posts/thesis_chapters/2023-2-4-Process-Design.md

 - medium - identifying and implementing key game features (Game Design Patterns) to add to the games
 - smaller - creating, changing and transporting game assets to enact or change GDPs
 - smaller - implementing or changing code constructs to enact or change GDPs -->

-Students picked missions from a choice of printed resources.
-There were four colour themed categories of missions. _Game mechanics_ are features to do with the actions of the game. _Game space_ patterns address the layout of the game. _Game polish_ patterns involve adding music, backgrounds, graphics and story elements.
-Finally _System and Challenge_ patterns look at how different elements interact to create challenge in the game.

 ## Evolution of Design